AntonioTorres23/OpenGL_Notes/Deferred Shading.md

 This is done for each light source in the scene, and the resulting fragments are additively blended together.
 The result is then the exact same scene as before, but this time rendering only the relevant fragments per light source.
 This effectively reduces the computations from `nr_objects * nr_lights` to `nr_objects + nr_lights`, which makes it incredibly efficient in scenes with a large number of lights.
 This approach is what makes deferred rendering so suitable for rendering a large number of lights.

+There is still an issue with this approach: face culling should be enabled (otherwise we'd render a light's effect twice) and when it is enabled the user may enter a light source's volume after which the volume isn't rendered anymore (due to back-face culling), removing the light source's influence; we can solve that by only rendering the spheres'